-All the activities included under SAPBIO for this Priority Action relate to indicators to be set for SAPBIO, in particular a regional strategy on SAP BIO indicators and a list of useful SAP BIO indicators.
+All the activities included under SAP BIO for this Priority Action relate to indicators to be set for SAP BIO, in particular a regional strategy on SAP BIO indicators and a list of useful SAP BIO indicators.
 These activities could be now covered by the Integrated Monitoring and Assessment Programme elaborated within the framework of the EcAp process.
-However, the developed indicators can only be used for the next phase of SAPBIO, provided it be adequately harmonised with the Ecological Objectives of the EcAp.
+However, the developed indicators can only be used for the next phase of SAP BIO, provided it is adequately harmonised with the Ecological Objectives of the EcAp.